-Shout and Crisis Text Line UK are a service provided by Mental Health Innovations that is a registered charity in England.
+Shout is a service provided by Mental Health Innovations that is a registered charity in England.
 Registered charity number: 1175670.
 Registered address: Portrait Solicitors, 21 Whitefriars Street London EC4Y 8JJ.

 We will process the personal information you provide for our legitimate charitable interests and to enhance the experience of our volunteers.
 This includes contacting you about relevant volunteering opportunities, news and events.

 - We respect your personal data and store it securely.

 - We will never sell your personal data.

 - We will remove your data if you ask us to.

 - We will use your data to maintain contact with you, in order to facilitate your volunteering work with us

 - We may send you content we think is relevant or interesting to you but you can unsubscribe or change your contact preferences at anytime.